The Xtreme 2 SE is Bowflex’s premiere home gym that still uses their famous power rod resistance system.

 After reading this article, you’ll have a clear understanding of what this gym is all about and and know whether or not it’s the right gym for your home gym.

 I’m guessing most (if not all) of us have seen the old Bowflex infomercials on tv – they used to be on all the time, I’m not sure if they still are.

 Although I did see one on tv early the other morning, so I guess they still are.

 Anyway, Bowflex gyms are easy to spot a mile away because they all (except for the aforementioned Revolution) use the same “power rod” resistance system.

 These stretchy rods are located on the back of the machine and help us instantly identify a Bowflex product because no other brand uses them.

 And that’s because they are patented to Bowflex.

-The power rods are stationary.
-To provide resistance for the different exercises, you have to connect different series of cables to the power rods.
+These power rods are stationary.
+So to provide resistance for the different exercises, you have to connect different series of cables to these rods.

 Through the use of pulleys, you are able to perform literally dozens of different upper body, lower body, and core exercises.

 Which brings me to one of the biggest benefits of a Bowflex gym- the large number of exercises you can perform from a single machine.